-In Windsor, the temperature typically varies from 20°F to 83°F over the course of the year, and is rarely below 5°F or above 90°F.
+In Windsor, the summers are warm, the winters are freezing and windy, and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 20°F to 83°F and is rarely below 5°F or above 90°F.

 The warm season lasts for 3.7 months, from May 26 to September 18, with an average daily high temperature above 72°F. The hottest day of the year is July 19, with an average high of 83°F and low of 66°F.

 The cold season lasts for 3.3 months, from December 1 to March 11, with an average daily high temperature below 42°F. The coldest day of the year is January 29, with an average low of 20°F and high of 31°F.

 Average High and Low Temperature